windmill-labs/windmilldocs/blog/2023-08-02-teracapital-case-study/index.md

 While we initially came to Windmill for its [App Editor](/docs/apps/app_editor), we ended up using [scripts](/docs/script_editor) and [flows](/docs/flows/flow_editor) to make our apps deeper and more complex.

 In general, as clients, we are very satisfied with Windmill.
 We align with Windmill's mindset of using the littlest code as possible.
-Everything is well-structured, and things do not break or are fixed within 2 hours.
+Everything is well-structured and things do not break.

 The enterprise services are very helpful.
 We have a dedicated Discord channel with the Windmill team, who responds very quickly, solves problems within 2 hours, and prioritizes our feature requests.
 This allows us to focus on our core job and assist our clients.